felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 give feedback to someone.

 I have always had a thin skin when it came to feedback.
-I would often live for compliments, and get slain by any criticism.
+I would often live for compliments and get slain by any criticism.
 This changed when I read this book.
 For example, I feel more confident in showing my work to the public because I am less afraid to be faced with criticism.
 I trust that I have the right tools to handle it.
 This is